aryabyte21/gowhale/readme.md

 declares x to be an int: the expression ‘x’ will have type int.
 In general, to figure out how to write the type of a new variable, write an expression involving that variable that evaluates to a basic type, then put the basic type on the left and the expression on the right.

 Thus, the declarations
+The pointer in C language is a variable which stores the address of another variable.
+This variable can be of type int, char, array, function, or any other pointer.
+The size of the pointer depends on the architecture.
+However, in 32-bit architecture the size of a pointer is 2 byte.

 int *p;
 int a[3];